“Words have meaning but names have power.”

 - Author Unknown

 The power of a name can be profound, reflecting identity, culture, and meaning.
 Names can signify heritage, create connections, and shape how we see ourselves and others.
+The name CERES and each of the names used in the community relect the spiritual, medicinal, and connective elements of food and the history of our land.

 CERES is the Roman goddess of argriculture and the harvest and is considered a protector of farmers.
 She embodies a universal nourishment that permeates everything we touch and are touched by.